jonhusen/resume/resume.md

 ## INTERESTS

-Long-time, active participant in the [FW VMUG](https://twitter.com/fortwaynevmug).
+Active participant in the [FW VMUG](https://twitter.com/fortwaynevmug).

 Cycling and outdoor tech.